O_TMPFILE support in libcephfs

 If we just do it as a stray inode now, we can easily migrate it into the client-side inode allocation whenever we finally implement that.
 But hacking a special case in for it would be a lot of work with I think not much payoff and another dimension of complexity to account for in recovery cases etc.

-#5 Updated by John Spray about 3 years ago
+#5 Updated by John Spray over 3 years ago

 I was assuming that when doing it ephemerally we would not be allowing any data IO operations on the inode until it was linked somewhere, to avoid the cleanup -- the idea would be that there would be no recovery path at all other than clientreplay.